UniMath/UniMath/INSTALL.md

 ## Installation of Proof General (all operating systems)

-You may obtain Proof General from by using the quick installation instructions at http://proofgeneral.inf.ed.ac.uk/ or at https://proofgeneral.github.io/.
+You may obtain Proof General by using the quick installation instructions at http://proofgeneral.inf.ed.ac.uk/ or at https://proofgeneral.github.io/.
 Your version of emacs determines which version of Proof General you need, roughly, so some experimentation may be required; you may even need the current